 - Includes patented technologies

-Instant Pot is one of the best pressure cooker brand out there.
-Their UL-certified Ultra 3 Qt Pressure Cooker offers the perfect amount of space to cook for two to three individuals.
-It offers a bright and easy-to-read LED screen and contains up-to-date 3rd generation technology, offering a microprocessor.
-Additionally, this cooker is constructed with 304 stainless steel without chemical coatings and can be washed in the dishwasher when you’re finished cooking.
+Instant Pot is one of the best pressure cooker brand names out there.
+Their UL-certified Ultra 3 Qt model offers the perfect amount of space to cook for two to three individuals.
+It offers a bright and easy-to-read LED screen and contains up-to-date 3rd generation technology, complete with a microprocessor.
+Additionally, this cooker is constructed with 304 stainless steel without any chemical coatings and it’s dishwasher friendly.